 16.24.4 Throttle Slide: OEM item only.
-Minimum length top edge of slide to deepest part of cut away 1.142”.
+The minimum length top edge of the slide to the deepest part of the cutaway is 1.142”.
 Alternate method is to check the depth of the cutaway on the slide by placing it on a flat surface and attempting to run a .075” No Go pin into the .074” max cut away.

-16.25 Air Filter: Air filter is optional and any air cleaner permitted.
-If air filter is used it must be installed directly to carb and no filter adapter is allowed.
-Filter may not be used as an air ram and must filter from all areas as raced.
-Any open areas in filter must be covered with a filter sock.
+16.25 Air Filter: Air filter is optional and any air cleaner is permitted.
+If an air filter is used it must be installed directly to the carb and no filter adapter is allowed.
+The filter may not be used as an air ram and must filter from all areas as raced.
+Any open areas in the filter must be covered with a filter sock.

-16.26 Fuel Pump: Pulse-type fuel pumps allowed.
-Fuel pump to be externally mounted and has to be pulsed only from the crankcase upper oil fill cap.
+16.26 Fuel Pump: Pulse-type fuel pumps are allowed.
+The fuel pump is to be externally mounted and has to be pulsed only from the crankcase upper oil fill cap.

 16.30 Recoil Starter: Non-tech and optional.
 Any style starter nut is allowed.

-16.31 Header and Silencer: Exhaust pipe/header must not extend past rear bumper (including silencer, where applicable) and have no exposed sharp edges.
-Header shall have a maximum length of 24” to be measured in the ID using a .250” wide tape measure.
+16.31 Header and Silencer: Exhaust pipe/header must not extend past the rear bumper (including silencer, where applicable) and have no exposed sharp edges.
+The header shall have a maximum length of 24” to be measured in the ID using a .250” wide tape measure.
 Measurement to be made with silencer off of pipe and tape tight.
-If any part of the pipe is less than maximum the pipe is legal.
-Loop header pipes not allowed.
+If any part of the pipe is less than the maximum, the pipe is legal.
+Loop header pipes are not allowed.
 Header/exhaust pipe may not protrude inside of exhaust port more than .625”.
-Header to be of fixed design and no slippy pipes allowed.
-No extra tubes or extra holes allowed except hole for heat sensor probe if sensor is used.
-All header pipes must be of continuous length from the flange to end of pipe with stages or butt welds permitted (no chamber, infusers, or covers of any type allowed on muffler, etc.) A Header support brace and safety wiring of header bolts or studs is mandatory to assure header bolts remain tight.
-It is required that the safety wire wrap around pipe to ensure that bolts remain with pipe in case they are stripped out of block.
+Header to be of a fixed design and no slippy pipes allowed.
+No extra tubes or extra holes are allowed except a hole for a heat sensor probe if a sensor is used.
+All header pipes must be of continuous length from the flange to the end of the pipe with stages or butt welds permitted (no chamber, infusers, or covers of any type allowed on the muffler, etc.) A Header support brace and safety wiring of header bolts or studs are mandatory to assure header bolts remain tight.
+It is required that the safety wire wrap around the pipe to ensure that bolts remain with the pipe in case they are stripped out of the block.

 16.32 Shrouds and Covers: Engine shroud and covers and control bracket to be intact and stock appearing.
-The exception is the control cover, which can be modified to attach fuel pump (fuel pump must be visible) and throttle bracket also cylinder cover may be cut for thermal coupler, intake manifold, and exhaust flange clearance.
+The exception is the control cover, which can be modified to attach the fuel pump (the fuel pump must be visible) and throttle bracket.
+Also, the cylinder cover may be cut for a thermal coupler, intake manifold, and exhaust flange clearance.
 New OEM air shield/guard “Part #555680” may replace plastic control cover and control bracket.